itplamen/SantaseCardGame/README.md

 # SantaseCardGame
-Santase (also known as 66, Sixty-Six) is a classic card game for 2 players with a deck of 24 cards.
-Created with Blazor WebAssembly.
+Blazor WebAssembly Santase (also known as 66, Sixty-Six) is a classic card game for 2 players with a deck of 24 cards.

 https://jolly-sand-0b76fd803.1.azurestaticapps.net/